-A nerve conduction test involves the placement of electrodes on the skin of the patient, which stimulate the peripheral nerves with an electric pulse.
-This can be used to measure the strength and speed of the messages in the peripheral nervous system, as reduced activity can be indicative of CMT.
+A nerve conduction test involves the placement of electrodes on the skin of the patient, which stimulates the peripheral nerves with an electric pulse.
+This can be used to measure the strength and speed of the messages in the peripheral nervous system (PNS), as reduced activity can be indicative of CMT.

-Electromyography (EMG) is a diagnostic test that involves the placement of an electrode on the skin of the patient that measures the electrical activity of the muscles.
+Electromyography (EMG) is a diagnostic test that involves the placement of an electrode on the skin of the patient to measure the electrical activity of the muscles.
 This is useful for the diagnosis of CMT because there are significant changes in the muscular activity in affected individuals.

 Blood tests may also be taken to check for the presence of gene mutations that are known to cause CMT.
 This is useful to detect the disease in most individuals who have known mutations, but there are also several unidentified causative genes.
 Therefore, an individual may be diagnosed with the condition without positive genetic testing results.

 Rarely, a nerve biopsy may be required in the diagnostic process, particularly when other testing methods have proven to be inconclusive.
-This involves the obtainment of a sample from a peripheral nerve in the leg, which is examined for physical changes under a microscope.
+This involves obtaining a sample from a peripheral nerve in the leg, which is examined for physical changes under a microscope.

-It is common for patients that are diagnosed with CMT to feel intense emotions such as shock, denial, confusion, fear or relief, depending on the particular circumstances.
+It is common for patients who are diagnosed with CMT to feel intense emotions such as shock, denial, confusion, fear, or relief, depending on the particular circumstances.

 Patients should feel at ease to make decisions about their health and possible treatment when they are ready, without feeling pressured.
 A strong support network and access to reputable information about the disease is also very helpful as management of the disease and related symptoms begins.